ULL-ESIT-DSI-1819/dsi-1819/tema1-introduccion/design.md

-# Diseño: Smells, Strategy Pattern y el Switch Smell
+# Design: Smells, The Switch Smell, The Open Closed Principle and the Strategy Pattern

 ## Code Smells